AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 # Logo Scanner User Guide
 The purpose of this guide is to inform ResDiary on how to take the project forward if they wish to.
 It serves as handover documentation which explains how to install, run and test the app.
-On top of this, it includes a detailed description of the code base if the custom if unfamiliar with the Xamarin environment.
+On top of this, it includes a detailed description of the code base if the customer is unfamiliar with the Xamarin environment.

 ## 1. Installation
 The project requires some prerequisites which will need to be downloaded/setup before the project can be utilised from your machine.
 These are outlined below.